 This can also mean that banks have less competitive exchange rates or higher transfer fees than dedicated foreign exchange brokers.
 This is because the latter can offer better deals due to a high volume of transfers.
 Some retail banks are known to charge more than €30 in fees, and their exchange rates are not transparent, incorporating a 5–7% margin on top — yet another hidden fee.

-International bank transfers can usually be done online, in a branch, or via phone.
-They are completed within a few days.
+International bank transfers are possible online, in a branch, or via phone.
+These transfers clear within a few days.

 Euro bank transfers within Europe can qualify for the Single Euro Payments Area (SEPA) agreement, which aims to facilitate banking across European borders by making international transfers the same cost as a local transfer.
 Be sure to check your bank for its specific details.